mattcarlotta/nvi/README.md

 ## Requirements

-The following requirements must be present in order to build from source:
+The following requirements should be present in order to build from source:
-- gcc v11.3.0+
+- g++ v11.3.0+
-- clang v14.0.x
+- clang or clang++ v14.0.x
 - cmake v3.26.3+
 - make v3.8.x+
 - clangd v14.0.x (optional for linting)
 - clang-format v14.0.x (optional for formatting)

 You can determine if you're using the correct versions by:
-- Running `which <requirement>` that should output a executable path, if not, then it's not installed and will require platform specific installations.
+- Running `which <requirement>` that should output a binary path, if not, then it's not installed and will require platform specific installations.
-- Running `<requirement> --version` that should output a executable version equal to or above the required version.
+- Running `<requirement> --version` that should output a binary version equal to or above the required version.

-## Installation
+## Quick Installation
 ```DOSINI
 # if you plan to run the unit tests, add the "--recursive" flag to install test dependencies
 git clone git@github.com:mattcarlotta/nvi.git nvi